tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - `sendOnlineMessage` supports group messages, which will not be saved to local storage, stored offline, or included in the unread count.
 - Added the `findMessages` method to get local messages by message ID.
 - `TIMIOSOfflinePushConfig` provides the option for setting APNs push muting.
-- Fixed the issue with excessive memory consumption when messages were received at high frequency.
+- Fixed the issue of excessive memory consumption when messages were received at high frequency.

 **Android**
 - Added the API for searching for messages.
 (For more information, see `findMessages` under `TIMConversation`.)